-The DOJ also indicted several individuals who served as intermediaries for the corrupt payments.
-On May 15, 2009, Juan Diaz pleaded guilty to money laundering and one count of conspiring to violate the FCPA in connection with his role in the scheme.
+The DOJ also indicted several individuals who served as intermediaries for Terra's corrupt payments.
+On May 15, 2009, Juan Diaz (President of J.D.
+Locator Services) pleaded guilty to money laundering and one count of conspiring to violate the FCPA in connection with his role in the scheme.
 According to his criminal information, Diaz received over a million dollars from Terra in the account of his company, J.D.
 Locator, to be delivered to the two foreign officials.
 Diaz admitted that he kept over \$73,000 as commissions for facilitating the bribes.
 On July 30, 2010, Diaz was sentenced to four years and nine months in prison and three years of supervised release.
 He was also ordered to pay \$73,824 in restitution and to forfeit \$1,028,851.
+On May 22, 2012, Diaz's sentence was reduced to a term of 20 months, with three years of supervised release.

-In addition, on February 19, 2010, Jean Fourcand pleaded guilty to a single count of money laundering for his role in facilitating the improper payments.
+In addition, on February 19, 2010, Jean Fourcand (former President and Director of Fourcand Enterprises, Inc.) pleaded guilty to a single count of money laundering for his role in facilitating the improper payments.
 According to the indictment and other documents, Fourcand received checks from J.D.
 Locator, which he deposited and then used to purchase real property valued at over \$290,000.
 Fourcand sold the property and issued a check for approximately \$145,000 to Haiti Teleco official Antoine.
 The indictment also states that Fourcand received nearly \$15,000 worth of pre-paid calling cards from Esquenazi and Rodriguez, the cash proceeds from the sales of which he also gave to Antoine.
 Fourcand was sentenced to six months in prison for his involvement in the scheme.
+On April 16, 2012, the court agreed to reduce Fourcand's sentence to two months in prison, followed by two years of supervised release.

-The DOJ also indicted an individual from a third intermediary company called Telecom Consulting Services Corp. ("Telecom Consulting") for allegedly assisting in directing payments from Terra to J.D.
+The DOJ also indicted Marguerite Grandison (former President of Telecom Consulting Services Corp. ("Telecom Consulting")) for allegedly assisting in directing payments from Terra to J.D.
 Locator.
-This individual, Marguerite Grandison, was the Telecom Consulting's president as well as the Duperval's sister.
-She was charged with (i) conspiracy to violate the FCPA and commit wire fraud; (ii) seven substantive FCPA violations; (iii) conspiracy to commit money laundering; and (iv) twelve substantive money laundering violations.
-She has pleaded not guilty.
+Grandison, who is Duperval's sister, was initially charged in February 2010 with (i) conspiracy to violate the FCPA and commit wire fraud; (ii) seven substantive FCPA violations; (iii) conspiracy to commit money laundering; and (iv) twelve substantive money laundering violations.
+In a July 13, 2011 superseding indictment, Grandison was charged with two counts of conspiracy to commit money laundering and 19 counts of money laundering.
+Grandison pleaded not guilty to all charges in February 2012.